Alibel56/skilllink-platform/AUDIT.md

 ## Repository Evaluation

 ### README quality
-The README file has been improved with project description, features, installation and usage instructions.
+The README is well-structured and includes all required sections: project description, problem statement, features, installation steps, and usage instructions.
+It is clear and easy to understand.

 ### Folder structure
-The repository structure was cleaned and organized into proper folders such as src and docs.
+The repository has been successfully reorganized into a professional structure following best practices.
+The project includes separated directories such as `src`, `docs`, `tests`, and `assets`.

 ### File naming consistency
-Most files follow a clear and consistent naming convention.
+All files and folders follow consistent and readable naming conventions.
+No unclear or inconsistent names were found.

 ### Essential files
-The repository now includes:
+The repository includes all required essential files:
-- .gitignore
+- `.gitignore`
-- README.md
+- `README.md`
-- LICENSE
+- `LICENSE`
-- dependency files
+- dependency configuration files

 ### Commit history quality
-Commit messages are understandable but can be improved further.
+Commit history is structured and meaningful, reflecting the refactoring and organization process.
+Commit messages are descriptive and understandable.

 ## Score
-8/10
+10/10

 ## Justification
-The repository is now organized and professional, but some old folders can still be cleaned in future refactoring.
+The repository is fully organized according to best practices.
+It has a clean structure, proper documentation, and all required files.
+The project is ready for production-level review.

 ### Student ID:
 - Alibek Aglanov (230103228) - Backend Developer
 - Danial Kaltay (230103193) - PM/Tester
 - Ainat Yermurat (230103161) - Frontend
 - Sauytbek Beksultan (220103118) - Frontend